kannibalox/IMDb-Scout/README.md

 # IMDb-Scout
 Add links in IMDb pages to torrent sites -- easy downloading from IMDb

+Greasemonkey is currently not supported.
+Try alternatives such as Violentmonkey or Tampermonkey.

+## Usage

+Currently the script works on both individual pages (e.g. https://www.imdb.com/title/tt4131188/), and the advanced title search (e.g. https://www.imdb.com/search/title/?title=test)

 ## Contributing

 The [Github repository](https://github.com/kannibalox/IMDb-Scout) is the best place to report bugs and submit changes, however I will still make an effort to check the [GreasyFork](https://greasyfork.org/en/scripts/3967-imdb-scout) page or any other relevant places.